LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Tax Preparation and Year-End Reporting

 Convert year-end OFX files to Excel for tax analysis.
-Sort transactions by category, calculate deductible expenses, prepare Schedule C documentation, and provide backup records for IRS audits.
-Excel format enables custom pivot tables and financial summaries.
+Sort transactions by category, calculate deductible expenses, prepare Schedule C documentation, and provide backup records for audits.

 Explore automated extraction tools